oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-2-manual.md

 ## 4-1.
 Deploy contracts for Verse-Layer to Hub-Layer.

-If you've already build Verse, skip this procedure.
+If you've already built Verse, skip this procedure.
 And you can check VerseInfo with build_transaction at [check-verse-page](#4-2-check-verse-information-from-verse_build-transaction).

 ### Connect wallet
-Access to [oasys-pos-fe](https://tools-fe.oasys.games) and switch to the oasys network where you want to build the verse.
+Access to [oasys-pos-fe](https://tools-fe.oasys.games) and switch to the oasys network where you want to build the Verse.

 Connect the wallet using the builder in the metamask.
 If you successfully connect the wallet, the builder's address will appear next to "Owner Address:".